West Nile to Zika: How One Virus Helped New York City Prepare for AnotherPosted on by

 Meanwhile, some of the things we have always done for West Nile virus work well in the current response.

-We know from previous mosquito-control efforts that pesticides are a last resort.
 Although there are lots of ways to kill a mosquito, West Nile virus taught us that an effective response takes cooperation on many fronts.
 In New York, we have laboratories for testing, disease control experts to track cases in people, and a call center that manages tests and information from clinicians.
 Our communication department gets the word out because the best thing we can do for viruses like West Nile and Zika is educate people about how to prevent mosquito bites – wearing the right repellent, removing standing water, and staying indoors when you can.

 Many of the resources we acquired for fighting West Nile virus are proving indispensable for fighting Zika.
 Ten years ago, we got a hand-me-down helicopter from the NYPD, and we’ve been able to use this for aerial spraying over marshlands and unpopulated areas.
 In the city, we use the same late-night spray trucks.
 A police car moves ahead of the truck, warning anyone who may still be out on the street.
 The distinctly New York voice bellowing from the loudspeaker (that of retired assistant commissioner Allan Goldberg) is even the same one we’ve always used.